marieBvr/TEs_genes_relationship_pipeline/README.md

 Scripts are time optimized using multiprocessing.
 Multiprocessing is a system that use multiple central processing units (CPUs) making the scripts run faster.

-To run the script just type the following line by replacing each file name by the real name.
+To run the script type the following line by replacing each file name by the real name.

 To analyze general TE: